MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 The terms 'designed' and 'manufactured' in this definition are synonymous with “specially designed.”
 Thus, for example, an item that is “specially designed” for a spacecraft is deemed to be 'designed' or 'manufactured' for operation at altitudes greater than 100 km and an item that is not “specially designed” for a spacecraft is not deemed to have been so 'designed' or 'manufactured.'

-*Spacecraft.* (Cat 9) - Active and passive satellites and space probes.
+*Spacecraft.* (Cat 9)—Active and passive satellites and space probes.

 *Spacecraft bus.* (Cat 9) Equipment that provides the support infrastructure of the “spacecraft” and location for the “spacecraft payload”.